DarielRamadhan/Dariel-Pokemon/README.md

 # Exploring Pokemon Diversity and Strategic Insights

 The primary goal of this project is to delve into the world of Pokemon using data analysis techniques.
-Leveraging a comprehensive dataset encompassing various attributes of Pokemon, we aim to uncover patterns, trends, and provide actionable recommendations for Pokemon trainers.
+Leveraging a comprehensive dataset encompassing various attributes of Pokemon, i'm aim to uncover patterns, trends, and provide actionable recommendations for Pokemon trainers.

 ## Key Objectives